-After Bank On Yourself Advisors (a life insurance agent with advanced training on this concept) complete a financial analysis with a client, it’s rare that they find a family that has more than $3,000 in liquid cash savings they can tap into.
+After Bank On Yourself Authorized Advisors (a life insurance agent with advanced training on this concept) complete a financial analysis with a client, it’s rare that they find a family that has more than $3,000 in liquid cash savings they can tap into in an emergency.